oracle/python-cx_Oracle/doc/src/user_guide/sql_execution.rst

 For best performance, the cx_Oracle :attr:`Cursor.arraysize` value should be set before calling :meth:`Cursor.execute()`.
 The default value is 100.
-For queries that return a large number of rows, increasing ``arraysize`` can improve performance because it reduces the number of round-trips to the database.
+For queries that return a large number of rows, increasing ``arraysize`` can improve performance because it reduces the number of :ref:`round-trips <roundtrips>` to the database.
 However increasing this value increases the amount of memory required.
 The best value for your system depends on factors like your network speed, the query row size, and available memory.
 An appropriate value can be found by experimenting with your application.

 Regardless of which fetch method is used to get rows, internally all rows are fetched in batches corresponding to the value of ``arraysize``.
 The size does